-However, this prevailing treatment overlooks a key shift: with the emergence of LLMs and retrieval-augmented reasoning, we are now equipped with models that excel at interpreting, comparing, and contextualizing short, unstructured textual data—precisely the form that string artifacts take.
-LLMs are particularly well-suited to leverage the latent semantics in malware strings, even in the absence of precise structural features or behavioral logs.
-Moreover, the RAG paradigm provides a natural way to connect an unknown sample’s string footprint with a curated corpus of family-specific knowledge, allowing for robust semantic alignment without requiring explicit, symbolic rules or costly model fine-tuning.
+With the emergence of LLMs and retrieval-augmented reasoning, we now have models that excel at interpreting, comparing, and contextualizing short, unstructured textual data, which is exactly the form that string artifacts take.
+LLMs are particularly well suited to leverage the latent semantics in malware strings, even without precise structural features or behavioral logs.
+In addition, the RAG paradigm offers a natural way to connect an unknown sample’s string footprint with a curated corpus of family-specific knowledge, enabling robust semantic alignment without the need for explicit symbolic rules or costly model fine-tuning.

-This prompts a new perspective: rather than treating strings as pre-classification features to be encoded and abstracted away, they can serve as the \emph{interface layer} between static malware artifacts and LLM-based semantic reasoning.
-In this view, strings are not merely features—they are the medium through which human-understandable and model-interpretable semantics can be exchanged.
-Rethinking string-based classification under this paradigm entails (i) curating a high-quality, interpretable set of family-specific strings; (ii) constructing retrieval pipelines that match new samples to relevant historical string contexts; and (iii) leveraging LLMs to reason over the relationships between these artifacts and known malware semantics.
-This direction combines the transparency of classical static analysis with the adaptability and semantic depth of modern LLMs—offering a novel, interpretable path forward for malware family classification.
+Rethinking string-based classification under this new trend or paradigm involves (i) curating a high-quality, interpretable set of family-specific strings, (ii) constructing retrieval pipelines that match new samples to relevant historical string contexts, and (iii) using LLMs or vector-based methods to reason about the relationships between these artifacts and known malware semantics.
+This approach offers a novel and interpretable path forward for malware family classification.